Li'l Liza Jane: Documentary film

-"Li'l Liza Jane" is also the subject of a forthcoming documentary film, Li'l Liza Jane: A Movie About a Song, featuring the harmonica playing of Phil Wiggins, and contextual interviews.
+"Li'l Liza Jane" is also the subject of a forthcoming documentary film, Li'l Liza Jane: A Movie About a Song, featuring Dom Flemons as well as performances and interviews with Cha Wa, Ben Jaffe, musicians from a second line parade, a keyboardist playing a steamship-mounted calliope, and several other musicians and culture bearers.
+It was filmed in November 2025 in New Orleans at sites such as Preservation Hall, the French Quarter, and the 7th Ward.
+Additional footage from Washington, D.C. features the harmonica playing of the late Phil Wiggins, and contextual interviews.